 Harvest Moon 64

-I feel like even today the Harvest Moon franchise is relatively unknown.
-It’s a series of farming simulation games with trappings of action adventure like the Legend of Zelda.
-With that said Harvest Moon 64 is the best in the franchise.
-It expanded on the premise in numerous ways with a significantly higher number of crops you can grow, as well as more interesting storyline elements.
-The reason I love this one so much is that it was the best one in regards to creating a living breathing world.
-I felt like my time spent here was in a whole other dimension where I grew to love the characters and wanted to see what would happen next.
-In my opinion this is easily one of the best Nintendo 64 hidden gems.
+The reason I love this one so much is that it was the best Harvest Moon title in regards to creating a living breathing world.
+I felt like my time spent here was in a whole other dimension.
+Here I grew to love the characters and wanted to see what would happen next.
+All the while doing chores and raising up my farm.
 It’s still a farming sim at heart, and the slow paced nature won’t appeal to everyone.
+Those willing to give it a chance are in for a treat however.

 Hybrid Heaven